Drive sales on autopilot with ecommerce-focused featuresSee Features

 My Bath & Body Works has a simple yet effective points-based loyalty program.
 It works by allowing customers to earn points with every purchase they make.
 In this case, you get 1 point for each dollar spent.
 When you reach 75 points, you get a free full-size product of your choice.
 They also offer access to member-exclusive special events, products, and other perks for signing up.

-This generous program has become quite legendary in retail circles, offering excellent value for money compared to other loyalty programs.
+This generous program has become quite legendary in retail circles, offering excellent value for money compared to other customer loyalty solutions.
 It also played a huge role in helping the brand to thrive during the pandemic, having built a solid base of dedicated enthusiasts over 30 years in business.